The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Unmasking the Fallacy: Debunking the Myth of Market Instability in the Pre-Fed Era

 It was but a system of State banks whose inflation policies were decentralized.
 There was some centralization due to the National Bank Act after the Civil War, but most banks operated outside of its jurisdiction.
 1907 proved only that a central bank was necessary to control this process – i.e. too many different kinds of banknotes produced at different rates proved disastrous.
-Thus a central bank was the next step in the war on gold.
+Thus, a central bank was the next step in the war on gold.

 The Unwinnable War: Central Bankers and the Struggle Against Market Preferences

 This truth is what the Fed wages its war on!
-If people knew that a free unhampered market – or banking system – could produce more stable money, central banking would roll over and die.
+If people knew that a free, unhampered market – or banking system – could produce more stable money, central banking would roll over and die.

 However, to the extent the unhampered market does not choose gold as its money today, it would appear that central bankers have won their war on gold since their banknotes enjoy a wider circulation than gold does (as money), and owing to the size of government.

-But in reality, this war too is not winnable because it is a war on the market’s preference.
+But in reality, this war is not winnable because it is a war on the market’s preference.
 At best, it can only be prolonged.
 That is the closest that central bankers and Statists will ever come to winning their war on gold – by keeping it alive.
-It is lose-able after all.
+It is possible, after all.

 The Endless Warfare: Central Banks and the Battle for Monetary Control

-The central banks’ current war on gold reached its pinnacle of apparent accomplishment in 1999 with the announcement that the Bank of England planned to auction off its remaining gold, and with the speculative bubble on Wall Street – fueled by a manic expansion of fiduciary media – reaching a climax of its own, one of historic proportions I might add.
+The central banks’ current war on gold reached its pinnacle of apparent accomplishment in 1999 with the announcement that the Bank of England planned to auction off its remaining gold and with the speculative bubble on Wall Street – fueled by a manic expansion of fiduciary media – reaching a climax of its own, one of historic proportions I might add.

 The Unwinnable War: Central Banks’ Battle Against Gold